CSFA First Time/Retake Applicants

 The content of the examination is based on tasks performed by CSFAs nationwide.
 A job analysis survey was conducted to identify specific tasks related to the frequency and importance of Surgical First Assistants nationwide.
 The results of the job analysis were used to develop the content outline for the examination, which is evaluated on a prescribed schedule to ensure that the overall examination content reflects current surgical first assistant practice.

-The CSFA examination consists of 175 questions, 150 of which are scored.
+The CSFA examination consists of 175 multiple-choice questions, 150 of which are scored.
 The 25 pretest items (unscored) are randomly distributed throughout the examination for the purpose of analysis and statistical evaluation.

 The passing score is the minimum number of questions that must be answered correctly.
 The current passing score for the CSFA examination is 99 (recently increased from 97) of the 150 scored questions.
 Score reports are provided to all candidates who take the examination.